 Because all of these ratios depend on value, lenders typically order an appraisal or evaluation.
 That value can differ from online estimates, especially if your home’s condition, location, or recent sales are not average.
 If the appraisal comes in lower than you expected, your available equity — and your approval amount — can shrink quickly.

-To sanity-check your own numbers, start with a conservative estimated value (based on recent local sales or a professional opinion) and current loan balances from your statements.
-Calculate your projected CLTV with the new loan or line included.
+To sanity-check your own numbers, start with a conservative estimated value and current loan balances from your statements.
+A quick look at how to calculate home equity can help frame the math before you apply.
+Then calculate your projected CLTV with the new loan or line included.
 If you land above 80%–85%, assume you’ll need to lower the request or wait until you’ve paid down more principal or your home value has improved.

-The takeaway: lenders use LTV, CLTV, and sometimes HCLTV to protect both you and themselves from overleveraging the property.
+The takeaway is simple: lenders use LTV, CLTV, and sometimes HCLTV to protect both you and themselves from overleveraging the property.
 If your numbers are tight, asking for a smaller HELOC limit or a smaller fixed loan amount can make the difference between an approval and a denial.

 Income, Debts, and Credit Score: The Core Approval Factors